kobozo/kobozo-opencode/command/feature-dev.md

 **Actions**:
 1. Based on codebase exploration and user answers, identify key libraries/frameworks to research
-2. Launch 1-2 code-snippet-researcher agents in parallel targeting different libraries or aspects:
+2. Launch 1-2 code-analyst agents with --mode=research in parallel targeting different libraries or aspects:
    - Research specific library APIs needed for the feature
    - Find best practices and common patterns
    - Identify functional programming patterns in library usage